sshah1002/University-Course-Schedule-Planner/README.md

 # University-Course-Schedule-Planner
-Course Planner/Manager for students at the University of Waterloo
+Developed a course planner/manager for students at the University of Waterloo using Compose and Kotline.
+Supports both creating and sharing of schedules.

 https://docs.google.com/document/d/1rV7xLqzpZ31EM-M8mHHKOEcAajIvECKEPtLRsiQdrYk/edit?usp=sharing